dotlang/language/doc/RFE.md

 f(SE(g))
 ```
 Type alias is a different type but it is subtype of its target type.
+You cannot send a `DE` when `SE` is expected.
+Two named types can never be equal.

+? - what happens if I send a `(int,int)` when `(int)` is expected?
+If both are tuples, then this is a simple case of inheritance.
+If tye is not specified, it's ok and we can pass.
+If type name is specified then they must match.

 ? - Golang has similar syntax for type assert and extract.
 `x = y.(int)`
 `switch ( y.(type)`
 Can we make them similar too?
 Similarly, `x.[]` is a good notation to use.
+custom cast can be done in custom functions.
+`Circle.(Shape)`?
+Does not seem nice.
+What about type checking? `::`
+`if ( x :: int ) { y=int(x) ... }`
+Does not seem a good idea.

+? - Suppose that `type SE := int` and we have only one function: `func f(SE)`
+can we send an integer to it?
+NO.
+We should not be able to do that.
+if we only have `func f(int)` we can send int and SE to it?
+NO. Let's make things simpler.
+In golang you cannot.
+The simpler one is: If two functions we have, each will go to same type.
+Make it simple: Same type always.
+The purpose of defining named type is not to redirect calls to another type because those calls are already being made with underlying type. `type SE :=int` purpose is not to catch calls that are passing int.
+The purpose is defining new functions with new type (SE) and caller will send correct SE type not int.
+So there should be no implicit casting.
+So that's why in golang it says, "A named and an unnamed type are always different".
+`type SE := int` means internally SE is an integer and you can easily connvert it.
+So as a result of this, you can never send `Heap` in place where `Tree` is expected.
+But where `Tree` is expected you can pass subtypes of Tree.

+? - should `int` be subtype of `nothing` or `any`?
+You can send a circle where a shape is needed. shape is supertype and circle is subtype.
+You can send any where int is needed? no.
+You can send int where any is needed? yes. so any is supertype and int is subtype!
+No.
+I think there are two different concepts here. any and super-sub typing.
+any can be considered a sub-type of everything.
+Maybe we should treat any and nothing separately. nothing is a type which does not have only one valid value: nothing.
+any is a type which contains all types in the system (like int | string | ...).
+These two can be considered keywords to mean a function can accept everything or nothing.
+Other than these two, rules of parameter sending is specified with subtyping.
+So if f expects type T you can send a subtype of T. If f expects a Shape you can send a shape.
+So we don't need to put any/nothing in the type tree.
+You can send nothing where int is needed? no.
+You can send int where nothing is needed? no.
+An input cannot be of type nothing.
+It can only be used as output of a function or block.
+But this is not general.
+It should be allowed as an input but it does not make sense.